-- 1. If the school receives written notice that a Hotline report about a student was "indicated" by DCFS, the principal shall direct the school clerk to place the notice in the student's temporary school record. - 2.
+- 1. If the school receives written notice that a Hotline report about a student was "indicated" by DCFS, meaning DCFS determined that there was credible evidence of abuse and/or neglect, the principal shall direct the school clerk to place the notice in the student's temporary school record. - 2.
 If the school receives written notice that a Hotline report about a student was "unfounded" by DCFS, the principal shall direct the school clerk to remove any documentation of the report from the student's school record and return that documentation to DCFS.